RebelCodeBase/sopel-rss/README.md

     </tr>
     <tr>
         <td>y</td>
-         <td>titnyurl</td>
+         <td>tinyurl</td>
     </tr>
 </table>

-The feedname is a custom name specified as a parameter to *.rssadd* an not a feed item field. guid is a unique identifiert and published is the date and time of publication.
+The feedname is a custom name specified as a parameter to *.rssadd* an not a feed item field. guid is a unique identifiert and published is the date and time of publication. tinyurl will work like the field link but it will shorten the url through [tinyurl](https://www.tinyurl.com/) first.

 Example: *fl+tl*